Personal finances

 Online banking

 Most adults use online banking.
 This makes it easy to maintain an overview of your bank account, keep an eye on income and expenses and pay bills.
 You can access online banking on a computer, tablet or a smart phone.
-You need BankID with a banking code generator or BankID on your mobile phone to log in.
+You need BankID or a code generator to log into your online bank.

 Bank loans